 A critical shortcoming of our approach is the inherent biases of the BRENDA and Ecocyc data, i.e. the tendency for well-studied enzymes, pathways, and organisms to be overrepresented in these databases.
 Indeed, one factor in selecting E. coli as the organism of choice for reconstruction was the breadth of studies conducted on its metabolism.
 One approach we took to resolving this issue was identifying putatively “high-confidence” edges in the SMRN, i.e those with at least 2 independent literature reports supporting the interaction (Table S2, Figure S7).
 This portion of the SMRN retains 325 (20%) of the total edges, a figure an order of magnitude larger than the number of edges included in typical kinetic models of metabolism.
 Furthermore, wherever possible, we perform our analyses on the exhaustively explored sub-network of central carbon metabolism, as well as on the full genome-scale network.
-For example, in the thermodynamic analysis, we indeed find a weak but statistically significant signal when testing for enrichment of small-molecule regulation in irreversible reactions, which could be the reason why it has been suggested as a design principle in the past - i.e. assuming that mostly CCM reactions were considered.
+For example, in the thermodynamic analysis, we indeed find a weak but statistically significant signal when testing for enrichment of small-molecule regulation in irreversible reactions,.
 However, when the analysis is expanded to the full network, we no longer find a statistically significant difference in small molecule regulation between reversible and irreversible reactions.
 This might suggest that the thermodynamic principle is most relevant for reactions with high fluxes like those in CCM, and does not apply more generally to the entire metabolic network.

 Our theoretical analysis of a wide class of inhibiting and activating small molecules shows that, in general, there is a direct trade-off between the elasticity of an effector, and the reduction in activity which is caused by its interaction with the enzyme.
 Mathematically, if θ is the relative activity of the enzyme (e.g. θ=1- xx + KI in the case of non-competitive inhibition), then the absolute scaled elasticity will be equal to|ϵxv|=1-θ (see Supplementary Text S1).
 We show that this relationship between activity and elasticity holds for activators and inhibitors alike.
 Therefore, using a small molecule effector to regulate a flux always comes with the cost of effectively lowering the activity of the enzyme.
 This cost of regulation might be the reason why E. coli does not have end-product inhibition for 4 of its amino-acid biosynthesis pathways.
 Perhaps, the cost of regulation for these "metabolically cheap" amino-acids is larger than the energetic cost of overproduction.

-In order to estimate the level of control imposed by a small molecule, we had to make several simplifications.
+In order to estimate the level of control imposed by a small molecule, we made several simplifications.
 First, we assumed that all substrates and inhibitors bind non-cooperatively and that inhibition is not competitive.
 Second, because a detailed and accurate representation of the kinetic form of each reaction rate law in E. coli was unavailable, we estimated elasticities assuming irreversible, mono-substrate kinetics.
 In the SI Text, we explore the consequences of these assumptions.
 In particular, we find that substrate elasticities assuming irreversibility are generically upper bounds on reversible substrate elasticities.
 Furthermore, we show that the elasticity of a substrate in a bi-substrate reaction is (assuming identical kinetic rate constants where applicable) generically a lower bound on the corresponding elasticity assuming a mono-substrate rate law.
 Relaxing these assumptions can both strengthen and weaken some of our conclusions, depending on the magnitude of their effect (which itself depends on detailed rate laws and parameters), such as those in Figure 4.